Tandem clustering with invariant coordinate selection: Simulation study

 \subsection{Additional findings}

-As we have seen from the previous section that clustering performance nicely follows the results for the discriminatory power of the selected components, this section is focused on discriminatory power to keep the paper concise.
-Section~\ref{sec:MCD-COV} presents insights into the performance of $\mcd_{\alpha}-\cov$ scatter pairs for various values of the parameter $\alpha$, while Section~\ref{sec:COV-COV4} discusses results for the popular $\cov-\covF$ scatter pair.
+As we have seen from the previous section that clustering performance nicely follows the results for the discriminatory power of the selected components, Sections~\ref{sec:MCD-COV} and~\ref{sec:COV-COV4} focus on discriminatory power using the $\mcd_{\alpha}-\cov$ and $\cov-\covF$ scatter pairs, respectively.
+Furthermore, Section~\ref{sec:ARI-GMM} provides a comparison of model-based clustering after ICS with methods that integrate dimension reduction into Gaussian mixture modeling.